Abel Quintos could hardly sustain a family, let alone a functional one.

 Silas almost chokes on his waffles.
 “What?
 Were you eavesdropping?”

-His uncle glances at him with raised eyebrows.
 “No, you were just that loud.
 Our neighbors could practically listen to your entire speech.”

 Silas frowns, his voice dropping to a horrified whisper.
 “Oh plumbob, do you really think they could hear it next door?”